 For example, if 25% of a survey's respondents are women, it won't reflect the views of the general population.

 The data in the Taking Part sample is weighted to:

 Weighting is based on mid-year population estimates from the Office for National Statistics.

-In 2016/17, 74% of people aged 16 years and over responding to the Taking Part Survey question had visited a heritage site.
-This is a reliable estimate of the percentage of people in England who took visited a heritage site in that period.
-But because the Taking Part Survey is based on a random sample, it’s impossible to be 100% certain of the true percentage.
+In 2018 to 2019, 72.4% of people aged 16 years or over had visited a heritage site.
+This is a reliable estimate of the percentage of people in England who visited a heritage site in that period.
+It’s impossible to be 100% certain of the true percentage as the Taking Part Survey is based on a random sample.

 It’s 95% certain, however, that somewhere between 70.7% and 74.0% of all people aged 16 years and over in England visited a heritage site.
 In statistical terms, this is a 95% confidence interval.
 This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall between the upper and lower confidence interval.
 But 5 times out of 100 it would fall outside this range.

 For 2018 to 2019, the Other ethnic group had 46 respondents (out of 8,161 respondents in total).
 We can be less certain about the estimate for the Other ethnic group (58.8%).
 This greater uncertainty is expressed by a wider confidence interval (between 39.8% and 75.5%) for people from the Other ethnic group.

 Changes over time and differences between groups are only reported on where they are statistically significant at the 95% level.
 This means that we can be confident that the differences seen in our sampled respondents are reflective of the population.
 The statistical tests used mean we can be confident that if we carried out the same survey on different random samples of the population, 95 times out of 100 we would get similar findings.